-iotHubClientHandle – The IoTHub client handle that is used for the device creation.

-transportType - one of the values TRANSPORT_LL (means using a non-threaded transport that has a DoWork API) or TRANSPORT_THREADED (which means using a threaded transport that spawns an thread for communication)

 schemaNamespace – The schema namespace as specified in BEGIN_IOT_DECLARATION macro.

 modelName – The model name, as defined with the DEFINE_IOT_MODEL macro.

 serializerIncludePropertyPath – an optional bool argument.
 Default value: false.
 If set to true it instructs the serializer to include the full property path (including the property name) in the resulting JSON.
 If set to false, the property path (and name) will not appear in the resulting JSON that is sent to the service.